twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ~~~

 ### io_getc32
-Waits for the user to enter and then returns a unicode code point.
+Waits for the user to hit enter and then returns a unicode code point.

 To return characters encoded with the current locale, see `io_mbgetc`